This is the multi-page printable view of this section. Click here to print.

 1. From the left sidebar, navigate to Projects.

-4. Select the package whose dependents you’d like to review
+4. Select the package whose dependents you’d like to review.

 5. Select Dependencies to see dependencies associated with your packages.